The Triennial Assembly is a meeting of approximately 265 members of the Uniting Church in Australia.

 Members of the Assembly meet for six days every three years in a different state or territory each time.

 The discussion centres on the direction and priorities of the Uniting Church in Australia for the next triennium.

 The outcome is a series of decisions that guide the life of the Church and its advocacy over the following three years.

 The Assembly has its main meeting once every three years, the venue being decided at the previous meeting.
 The 14th Assembly was held in Perth in July 2015.

 Participants in the Triennial Assembly

 The Assembly participants are drawn from the six synods, 30 presbyteries and various Assembly agencies and working groups.
 They gather to study the Bible, worship together and pray, review the life of the Church over the past three years, reflect on reports and recommendations, and determine the course of the Church in Australia and overseas.

 The Assembly elects its President at the triennial meeting.
-The current President is Stuart McMillan, who was elected at the 13th Assembly and installed at the 14th Assembly.
-The President-elect is Dr Deidre Palmer.
+The current President is Dr Deidre Palmer, who was elected at the 14th Assembly and installed at the 15th Assembly.
+The President-elect is Rev Sharon Hollis.

 Discerning the spirit

 Members of the Triennial Assembly are expected to be open both to the Holy Spirit and to each other.